isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-federal-way/index.md

 ####  Identifying Bed Bugs

-Understanding the signs of a [bed bugs infestation](https://pestpolicy.com/baby-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/) is the first step in addressing the problem: 1. **Physical Appearance**: [Bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bugs are small, oval-shaped, and reddish-brown.
+Understanding the signs of a [bed bugs infestation](https://pestpolicy.com/baby-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)is the first step in addressing the problem: 1. **Physical Appearance**: [Bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bugs are small, oval-shaped, and reddish-brown.
 Adult bed bugs are about the size of an apple seed, while nymphs are smaller and lighter in color.
 2.

 **Bite Marks**: Bed bug bites often appear as small, red welts in a line or cluster on the skin.
 These bites are typically itchy and may cause discomfort.
 3. **Fecal Spots**: Look for small, dark spots (bed bug excrement) on sheets, mattresses, and walls.
 4. **Shed Skins and Eggs**: Bed bugs shed their skins as they grow.
 You may find these along with tiny, white eggs in the seams of mattresses, furniture, and other hiding spots.